-This post will cover a few facts and figures on the history of U.S. stock market returns:
+This post will cover several facts and figures about the history of U.S. stock market returns:

 Throughout this post weâll be relying on a fantastic data set released and maintained by Professor Robert Shiller, giving us data on U.S. stock market returns all the way back to the 1870s â a data set covering more than 150 years.